aeon-toolkit/aeon/docs/source/get_involved/code_of_conduct.rst

 We value the participation of every member of our community and want to ensure an that every contributor has an enjoyable and fulfilling experience.
-Accordingly, everyone who participates in the sktime project is expected to show respect and courtesy to other community members at all times.
+Accordingly, everyone who participates in the aeon project is expected to show respect and courtesy to other community members at all times.